tcnksm/dockerfile-rbenv/README.md

 # Dorker rbenv

-Prepare image which is installed muliple versions of ruby and install base rubygems for each version.
+Prepare image which is installed muliple versions of ruby and bundler for each versions.

 ## Usage